xubowen0816/bowen-xu.github.io/_research/DRL_implementation.md

 * AlphaTensor (Accelerate Tensors/Matrices Computation).
 * AlphaGo.

-In this project, my main tasks are:
+In this project, my main work are:

 * Build GPU clusters and large neural networks.
 * Reproduce the effect of AlphaTensor and AlphaGo.